Zero modes and index theorems for non-Hermitian Dirac fermions: Jackiw-Rebbi index theorem

 After some straightforward algebra, I find the zero-energy right eigenmode bound to the domain-wall defect for the mass order, which is given by

 and it is fascinatingly an eigenstate of $\sigma_2$, where $C$ is the normalization constant.
 Notice that this solution yields a localized bound state only when $|\alpha|<1$ or equivalently the effective Fermi velocity of NH Dirac fermions is real or when all the eigenvalues of the corresponding NH operator are also purely real.
-Exploiting the pseudo particle-hole symmetry I can immediately arrive at the left zero-energy eigenmode, given by ${_L}\bra{\Psi_0}(x,\alpha)=\left( \ket{\Psi_0}_R (x,-\alpha) \right)^\dagger$.
-The normalization constant $C$ can readily be obtained from the bi-orthonormality condition, shown in Eq.~\eqref{eq:biorthonormality}.
-Therefore, the Jackiw-Rebbi index theorem applies to the commuting class mass domain-wall in pseudo-relativistic NH Dirac systems in one dimension and it continues to host localized zero-energy left and right eigenmodes as long as the Fermi velocity of NH Dirac fermions is real.
-Finally, with a specific form of the domain-wall mass $m(x)=m_0 \tanh(x)$, I find
+Exploiting the pseudo-particle-hole symmetry I can immediately arrive at the left zero-energy eigenmode, given by ${_L}\bra{\Psi_0}(x,\alpha)=\left( \ket{\Psi_0}_R (x,-\alpha) \right)^\dagger$.
+The normalization constant $C$ can readily be obtained from the biorthonormality condition, shown in Eq.~\eqref{eq:biorthonormality}.
+Therefore, the Jackiw-Rebbi index theorem applies to the ``commuting class mass'' domain wall in pseudorelativistic NH Dirac systems in one dimension and it continues to host localized zero-energy left and right eigenmodes as long as the Fermi velocity of NH Dirac fermions is real.
+Finally, with a specific form of the domain-wall mass $m(x)=m_0 \tanh(x)$~\cite{Stojkovic:1}, I find

-Notice that the bound state in the presence of a domain-wall for $|\alpha|<1$, becomes a plane-wave solution at zero energy for $|\alpha|>1$.
-The existence of such a zero-energy plane-wave solution in the presence of an underlying domain-wall is only possible in NH Dirac systems.
+Notice that the bound state in the presence of a domain wall for $|\alpha|<1$ becomes a plane-wave solution at zero energy for $|\alpha|>1$.
+The existence of such a zero-energy plane-wave solution in the presence of an underlying domain wall is only possible in NH Dirac systems.
 Next, I proceed to scrutinize the Jackiw-Rossi index theorem in two dimensions in NH Dirac systems.